On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: Introduction

-Two performance measures are commonly used for the system in \eqref{Eqn:linear_system}, namely mean squared error (MSE) for an un-coded system and achievable rate for a FEC coded one.
-The optimal limits in these two cases are respectively given by minimum MSE (MMSE) and information theoretic capacity.
-For convenience, we will say that a receiver is \begin{itemize} \item MMSE-optimal if its MSE achieves MMSE when $\bf{x}$ is un-coded, or \item capacity-optimal if its achievable rate reaches mutual information $I(\bf{x}; \bf{y})$ when $\bf{x}$ is coded. \end{itemize} Optimal receivers under both measures generally have prohibitively high complexity \cite{Micciancio2001,verdu1984_1} except for a few cases.
-Some of such special cases are listed below. \begin{itemize} \item The classic linear MMSE (LMMSE) detector is optimal when \eqref{Eqn:linear_system} is un-coded with IID Gaussian signaling \cite{Kay1993}. \item Some compressed-sensing algorithms are asymptotically (with $N\to\infty$) MMSE-optimal when $\bf{x}$ is un-coded and sparse\footnote{$\bf{A}$ or $\bf{x}$ in \eqref{Eqn:linear_system} is sparse if its entries are dominated by zeros.
-Otherwise, they are dense.}. \item When $\bf{A}$ is diagonal, \eqref{Eqn:linear_system} is equivalent to a set of parallel single-input-single-output (SISO) sub-systems.
-Turbo \cite{Berrou1993, douillard1995iterative} or low-density parity-check (LDPC) \cite{Gallager1962, Chung01} codes are nearly capacity-optimal in this case. \item For Gaussian signaling, Turbo-type detection algorithms \cite{Wang1999} are capacity-optimal using proper coding \cite{Yuan2014, Lei20161b,YC2018TWC}. \end{itemize}
+Two commonly used performance measures for the system described in \eqref{Eqn:linear_system} are mean squared error (MSE) for an un-coded system and achievable rate for an FEC-coded system.
+The optimal limits for these measures are the minimum MSE (MMSE) and the information-theoretic capacity, respectively.
+For simplicity, we will say that a receiver is \begin{itemize} \item MMSE-optimal if its MSE achieves MMSE for un-coded $\bf{x}$, or \item capacity-optimal if its achievable rate achieves mutual information $I(\bf{x}; \bf{y})$ for coded $\bf{x}$. \end{itemize} Optimal receivers under both measures often exhibit prohibitively high complexity \cite{Micciancio2001,verdu1984_1}, with a few exceptions.
+Some of these exceptional cases are listed below. \begin{itemize} \item The classic linear MMSE (LMMSE) detector is optimal when \eqref{Eqn:linear_system} is un-coded with IID Gaussian signaling \cite{Kay1993}. \item Several compressed-sensing algorithms are asymptotically MMSE-optimal when $\bf{x}$ is un-coded and sparse, as $N\to\infty$ \cite{Donoho_CS2005, Guo_CS2009}. \item When $\bf{A}$ is diagonal, \eqref{Eqn:linear_system} is equivalent to a collection of parallel single-input-single-output (SISO) sub-systems.
+In this scenario, Turbo \cite{Berrou1993, douillard1995iterative}, low-density parity-check (LDPC) \cite{Gallager1962, Chung01} and Polar \cite{Arikan_polar2009} codes are nearly or asymptotically capacity-optimal. \item Turbo-type detection algorithms \cite{Wang1999} achieve capacity-optimality when applied to properly encoded Gaussian signaling \cite{Yuan2014, Lei20161b,YC2018TWC}. \end{itemize}

-For discrete signaling with dense $\bf{A}$ and $\bf{x}$, however, detection methods with proven MMSE or capacity optimality and practical complexity remained a difficult issue until recently \cite{Barbier2018b, Kabashima2006, Reeves_TIT2019, Barbier2017arxiv, LeiTIT}.
+For discrete signaling with dense $\bf{A}$ and $\bf{x}$, however, detection methods with proven MMSE or capacity optimality, while maintaining practical complexity, remained unresolved until recently \cite{Barbier2018b, Kabashima2006, Tulino2013, Reeves_TIT2019, Barbier2017arxiv, LeiTIT, Fan2022}.